sts10/sts10.github.io/_posts/2023-01-29-sorting-words-alphabetically-rust.markdown

 }
 ```

-As the comment states, we now sort both French and Spanish correctly, though the user must specify a locale, either "fr" or "es-ES" in these cases.
+As the comment states, we now sort both French and Spanish correctly, though to do so, the user must specify the correct locale, either "fr" or "es-ES" in these cases.
 I find this an acceptable solution for Tidy and its users!

 The above is [the version that exists today in Tidy 0.2.82](https://github.com/sts10/tidy/blob/main/src/list_manipulations.rs#L23-L45).

-## Bonus: Unicode normalization
+## Unicode normalization

 Thus far, I've been hiding another big issue from you.
 Forgive me.

-Let's start with a quiz: These two French words look the same, yeah? "sécréter" "sécréter".
+Let's start with a quiz: These two French words look the same, yeah? "sécréter" and "sécréter".
+Let's make sure.

 ```rust
 let version1 = "sécréter";